-The Papagayo Peninsula, a crooked finger of land cradling the west side of Bahía Culebra (Snake Bay), enjoys guaranteed sun from January to April, making it a prime site for all-inclusive hotels catering to snowbirds escaping northern winters.
-Five large hotels are already situated around Papagayo Bay, and many others are slated to be built here, all part of a government-sponsored development program
+The Papagayo Peninsula, a crooked finger of land cradling the west side of Bahía Culebra (Snake Bay), enjoys guaranteed sun from January to April, making it a prime site for all-inclusive hotels catering to snowbirds escaping Northern winters.
+Five large hotels are already situated around Papagayo Bay, and many others are slated to be built here, all part of a government-sponsored development program modeled after Cancún.

 High season here coincides with dry season, when the heat is intense and the landscape becomes brown and brittle.
 In the rainy season (August to December), the landscape is greener and lusher.
 The sparkling water and spectacular sunsets are beautiful year-round.